giuliogottardi/giuliogottardi/README.md

 👋 Hi, I'm Giulio Gottardi

 🎓 Bachelor’s student in Economics and Management at the University of Salerno.
-📚 I am about to start my Master’s degree in **Economics and Finance**, focusing on quantitative and analytical topics.
+📚 I am about to start my Master’s degree in **Financial Risk and Data Analysis**, focusing on quantitative and analytical topics.
-📊 My main interests include corporate finance, banking regulation, investment valuation, and quantitative analysis applied to economics and finance.
+📊 My main interests include risk management in finance, banking regulation, investment valuation, and quantitative analysis applied to economics and finance.

 ---